Diverticular Disease

 PREVENTION

-A high-fibre diet is the best way to prevent diverticular disease.
+diet.
 You can increase the amount of fibre you eat by including more fruits, vegetables and whole-grain foods in your diet.
 Also be sure to drink plenty of fluids and exercise regularly.

 55751